 An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.
-We increased our online efforts to collect surveys this year, creating multiple opportunities for Education Partners to provide survey feedback through Google Forms, and virtual meetings.
+We increased our online efforts to collect surveys this year, creating multiple opportunities for educational partners to provide survey feedback through Google Forms, and virtual meetings.
 An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.
+235 parent surveys were collected and 46 staff surveys were collected.
+16 student surveys were collected.

-- 1. 90% of parents feel that their child's school provides access to professionals and resources to support social-emotional learning and other emotional health needs. - 2.
-96% of parents feel that their child's school provides a quality education that focuses on the academic success of each child. - 3.
-91% of parents feel that their child's school offers support that promotes learning at high levels. - 4.
-85% of parents feel that their child's school provides a variety of activities as well as vendor and enrichment opportunities in which students can participate. - 5.
-98% of parents feel that their child's school welcomes parental participation at all levels. - 6.
-98% of parents feel that their child's school has teachers that go out of their way to help students - 7.
-91% of our students who surveyed feel that Monarch River Academy works with their parent/guardian to help them do their best in school. - 8.
-96% of the educational partners feel that Monarch River Academy has clear guidelines and supports to ensure all students are on track to graduate from high school and meet the high school graduation requirements.
+- 1. 97% of parents feel that their child's school provides access to professionals and resources to support social-emotional learning and other emotional health needs. - 2.
+98% of parents feel that their child's school provides a quality education that focuses on the academic success of each child. - 3.
+97% of parents feel that their child's school provides a variety of activities as well as vendor and enrichment opportunities in which students can participate. - 4.
+96% of parents feel that their child's school welcomes parental participation at all levels. - 5.
+97% of parents feel that their child's school keeps them well-informed about school activities. - 6.
+97% of parents feel that their child's school has teachers that go out of their way to help students. - 7.
+95% of the educational partners feel that Yosemite Valley Charter School has a rigorous college and career program which includes: fairs and workshops, transitions programs, high school graduation plans, CTE courses, A-G courses, and college courses (dual and concurrent enrollment) to support student success.